CryptozombiesHQ/cryptozombie-lessons/sk/4/payable.md

 ```

 Všimni si parameter `value`, ktorým javascriptové funkčné volanie špecifikuje koľko `ether`u poslať (0.001).
 Ak si predstavíme transakciu ako odoslanie obálky, funkčné parametre sú ako písmenká ktoré napíšeš na list v obálke a `value` je ako keď do tej obálky ešte pridáš bankovky.
 List aj peniaze v obálky su potom doručené príjemcovi ako transakcia.
-Notice the `value` field, where the javascript function call specifies how much `ether` to send (0.001).
-If you think of the transaction like an envelope, and the parameters you send to the function call are the contents of the letter you put inside, then adding a `value` is like putting cash inside the envelope — the letter and the money get delivered together to the recipient.

 >Poznámka: Ak funkcia nie je označená `payable` a pri jej zavolaní sa pokúsiš poslať nejaký Ether, tvoja transakcia bude odmietnutá.
->Note: If a function is not marked `payable` and you try to send Ether to it as above, the function will reject your transaction.

 ## Vyskúšaj si to sám
-## Putting it to the Test

 Poďme v našej zombie hre vytvoriť `payable` funkciu.
-Let's create a `payable` function in our zombie game.

 Dajme tomu že naša hra bude mať takú vlasnosť, že užívatelia môžu zaplatiť ETH na to, aby zvýšili level svojich zombie.
 ETH ktorý ľudia kontraktu pošlú zostane uložený v tvojom kontrakte ktorého si vlastník - toto je jednoduchý príklad ako môžeš zarobiť peniaze na svojich hrách.
-Let's say our game has a feature where users can pay ETH to level up their zombies.
-The ETH will get stored in the contract, which you own — this a simple example of how you could make money on your games!

 1. Definuj premennú kontraktu `uint` s názvom `levelUpFee` a nastav ju na hodnotu `0.001 ether`.
-1. Define a `uint` named `levelUpFee`, and set it equal to `0.001 ether`.

 2. Vytvori funkciu s názvom `levelUp`.
 Tá bude príjmať jeden parameter `_zombieId` typu `uint`.
 Bude to funkcia `external` a `payable`.
-2. Create a function named `levelUp`.
-It will take one parameter, `_zombieId`, a `uint`.
-It should be `external` and `payable`.

 3. Funkcia by mala najprv použiť `require` aby skontrolovala že `msg.value` sa rovná `levelUpFee`.
-3. The function should first `require` that `msg.value` is equal to `levelUpFee`.

 4. Ďalej by mala inkrementovať `level` daného zombie: `zombies[_zombieId].level++`.
-4. It should then increment this zombie's `level`: `zombies[_zombieId].level++`.